MalekD5/uniusage/README.md

 - `--k`, `--top-k`: Number of top operations to display (default: `2`)
 - `--precision`, `--hll-precision`: HLL precision (default: `18`, ~0.2% standard error)

+**Note on Precision**: The higher the precision, the more accurate the estimation, but the slower the computation and the higher the memory usage.

 ### 🔹 `top`